 The Analysis Market Supply Matrix by Peter Kraljic

-Risks are looked into if the supply chain has issues (such as a container shortage or delays) that disrupt operations.
-Today’s supply chain has seen many of these risks play out with container shortages and other uncertainties.
+Risks are considered if the supply chain has issues (such as a container shortage or delays) that disrupt operations.
+Today’s supply chain has seen many risks with container shortages and other uncertainties.

 Profitability is the issue of supply chain problems or the company’s bottom line.
 With this, it could be the cost of shipping goods and products to their destination.
 We have seen this again play out as container costs rose during the COVID pandemic to rates never before seen.